mariguernsey-cloud/Agilehoundco.github.io/README.md

 I'm originally from Cork, Ireland, and became a U.S. citizen in 2001.

 I bring some of that Irish directness with me.
 I believe you can challenge a process without attacking a person, have difficult conversations without creating drama, and take delivery seriously without taking yourself too seriously.

+I have a light-hearted personality, but I know when a situation requires seriousness.
+I'm highly organized and enjoy providing virtual and classroom training and workshops on Scrum, Kanban, Agile Estimation, and Agile ways of working.

-Light hearted personality yet serious when the situation requires it.
-Very organized, provide virtual/class room training & Workshops on Scrum/Kanban/Agile Estiamtion.
-Prefer to be embedded with teams to help them grow in their Agile Maturity
+Most of all, I prefer to be embedded with teams rather than coaching from the sidelines.
+I want to understand how they actually work, help them solve real problems, and support them as they grow in their Agile maturity.

 I'm collaborative, curious, direct, persistent, and very comfortable asking the question everyone else in the meeting may be thinking but nobody wants to ask.